Intimacy After Mastectomy: A Women’s Guide

 Scars: Your Story’s Mark

-Scars are a permanent reminder of strength, initially red and raised but fading over time:
+Scars are a reminder of strength.
+Early on they may be red and raised, then fade over time:

 • Scar Care:

-• Gentle Massage: Once cleared, massage flattens scars and reduces sensitivity.
+• Gentle Massage: Once cleared, massage can help flatten scars and reduce sensitivity.

-• Acceptance: Scars are symbols of survival, not flaws.
+• Acceptance: Scars can be symbols of survival—not flaws.

 Sensation Changes

-• Numbness: Nerve damage causes numbness in the chest or arm.
+• Numbness: Nerve changes can cause numbness in the chest or arm.

 • Hypersensitivity: Some areas may be painful to touch.